Student Guide

 2. When do students start project development?
 Can they start early?

-After the organizing committee officially announced the accepted students.
+After the committee officially announces the accepted students, they can begin project development.

 3. What programming language should students use to develop their projects?

-Students should choose a programming language based on the requirements of the community project, and it generally should be consistent with the programming language used by the community.
+Students should choose a programming language based on the requirements of the community project, generally aligning with the programming language used by the community.

 5. Student Bonus